ElektraInitiative/libelektra/src/tools/web/README.md

 # elektra-web

-_an API and web user interface to remotely manage multiple Elektra instances_
+_an API and web user interface to remotely manage Elektra instances_

 ## Dependencies